nardost/pipe-and-filter/Readme.md

 ### 3. Components

 The building-blocks of the application are pumps, filters, pipes, and sinks.
-The assembly of the building blocks as one unit is represented by a pipeline object.
+The assembly of the building blocks as one unit is represented by a ```Pipeline``` object.

 Interfaces: ```Pipe, Pump, Filter, Sink, Pipeline```